Battle of the Gulf of Cadiz (1604): Background

-The engagement
+Engagement

 The Spanish flotilla searched the waters around Cape St. Vincent, Cape Santa María, and Cádiz for more than 20 days, without results.
 On 7 August at dawn, however, they found the two ships in the Gulf of Cádiz, between them and the shore, identifying them as English.
-The larger privateer vessel suddenly approached and eventually grappled Oquendo’s flagship, and about 100 men boarded Delfín de Escocia.
+The ships were ordered to strike sail and comply with inspection, but instead of submitting, the larger corsair vessel suddenly approached and eventually grappled Oquendo's flagship.
+About 100 men boarded Delfín de Escocia.
 After two hours of fighting, Oquendo managed to beat back the attackers, with many dead and wounded on both sides.
 The clash was fought almost entirely with blade weapons.
-Spanish reports claim that Oquendo’s men threw some of the English intruders overboard.
-The privateer tried to disengage and flee, but Oquendo led his crew to the assault, boarding the enemy ship and forcing the English commander to surrender.
-The other vessel, which had been badly battered by Dobladilla’s guns, fled at full sail and could not be stopped.
+Spanish reports claim that Oquendo's men threw some of the English intruders overboard.
+The ship tried to disengage and flee, but Oquendo led his crew to the assault, boarding the enemy ship and forcing the English commander to surrender.
+The other vessel a fusta, which had been badly battered by Dobladillas guns, fled at full sail and could not be stopped.
 The Spanish flagship was heavily damaged in the action, arriving at Cascais along with Dobladilla and their prey for repairs.

 Aftermath

 While the galleons and the captured ship remained at Cascais, Fajardo's rivals let out the rumor that the squadron had suffered a disaster.
 All the doubts were swept away when Oquendo arrived in Lisbon, where he was given a triumphal reception.
 Captain General Luis Fajardo and King Philip III sent letters of congratulation to him, marking the beginning of a notable naval career.
 Oquendo himself issued a list of prisoners and handed over the English commander to the authorities.
-He was also awarded the captured privateer as a prize.
-The sea lanes between Lisbon and Cádiz were cleared of hostile warships for a long time.
+He was also awarded the captured corsair as a prize.
+A second English corsair was captured by Oquendo off Cascais the following September, and the sea lanes between Lisbon and Cádiz were cleared of hostile warships for a long time.

+Piracy nevertheless continued well after peace with England was signed, and Spanish naval expeditions were sent to the Barbary coast, some organised by Fajardo which were a success.

+The action was one of the last military encounters of the Anglo-Spanish War that began in 1585, just days before the signing of the Treaty of London the 28th August.